BobbyGerberick/Tanzanian_Water_Wells/README.md

 ## Modeling - Logistic Regression

 The first model we evaluated was a Logistic Regression model.
-Using 'GridSearchCV', we were able to optimize the hyperparameters of the model.
+Using [GridSearch]([https://www.google.com](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), we were able to optimize the hyperparameters of the model.
 Seeing as our goal was to minimize the occurrence of 'false positives - non-operational well labeled as operational - we focused on the precision score metric.
 Our logistic regression model was 73% precise when predicting the condition of water wells in Tanzania.

 img: ROC Curve